 Before online transfers, people used to do all sorts of things to get money from one account to another.
-Nowadays, it’s pretty easy to do so.
-You don’t even have to go to a bank anymore to transfer funds from account A to account B. You can do everything from the palm of your hand, via an app.
-Alternatively, you can use a computer and do the same thing if the app supports it.
+Nowadays, it’s easy to do so.
+You no longer have to go to a bank to transfer funds from accounts A to B. You can do everything from the palm of your hand via an app.
+Alternatively, you can use a computer and do the same if the app supports it.

-However, there are still some scenarios where writing a check to yourself might save you time and energy.
-If you’re wondering how to do it, or whether it’s possible, you’re in the right place to find out.
+However, some scenarios still exist where writing a check to yourself might save you time and energy.
+If you’re wondering how to do it or whether it’s possible, you’re in the right place to find out.
 So let’s elaborate on that.

 Why Would Anyone Write a Check To Themselves?

 Checks are the alternative to transferring money digitally from one account to another.
-Once the payee draws the money from the bank, ATM, cashier, or any other place, there is no way to reverse the process.
+Once the payee draws the money from the bank, ATM, cashier, or elsewhere, there is no way to reverse the process.
 However, there can be fines if there’s no balance on the mentioned account on the due date.

-Back on the matter of writing a check to yourself.
-The reason people do this is transaction policy.
-When you transfer money from one account to another, it doesn’t always clear on the same day.
-Depending on the bank’s policy as well as a couple of other factors, you might get the money after three days.
-For example, if you transfer the money from one account to another on Friday afternoon, the transfer won’t be complete until Monday.
+Back on the matter of writing a check to yourself, people do this because of transaction policy.
+Transferring money from one account to another doesn’t always clear on the same day.
+You might get the money after three days, depending on the bank’s policy and other factors.
+For example, if you transfer money from one account to another on Friday afternoon, the transfer won’t be complete until Monday.
 This is, of course, due to the bank’s policy of clearing but also international labor law.
-In other words, the transfer is basically skipping the weekend.
+In other words, the transfer is skipping the weekend.

 How to Write a Check to Yourself

-So now that you know you can do it, you’re probably like: “I’m feeling curious about how I can write a check to myself”, right?
-The process is the same as with writing a check to any other account holder.
-You write the name of the payee under the “pay to the order of” section, state the amount and sign it.
+So now that you know you can do it, you’re probably wondering how to write a personal check to yourself, right?
+The process is the same as writing a check to any other account holder.
+You write the payee’s name under the “pay to the order of” section, state the amount and sign it.

 You can get the check by visiting your bank and talking to a clerk or employee.
 Of course, you can’t acquire an unlimited number of checks.
-As every bank has a different policy, the number of checks available vary as well.
-It depends on your income as well as other factors – how long you have an account in that bank, employment status, etc.
+Every bank has a different policy, so the number of checks available also varies.
+It depends on your income and other factors – how long you have an account in that bank, employment status, etc.

 Is It Illegal To Write a Check to Your Name?

-So the only question that remains is, can you write a check to yourself without any consequences?
+So, can you write a check to yourself without consequences?
 Writing a check to yourself isn’t illegal.
-You’re simply starting a transaction from one bank to another using different accounts, both of which are on your name.
-However, in certain scenarios, there can be consequences.
+You’re simply starting a transaction from one bank to another.
+But in certain scenarios, there can be consequences.

-Because no clearing is required as the bank guarantees the money, you will need to pay attention to the date on the check.
-For example, if you write tomorrow’s date on the check, and by that time tomorrow you spend the money on that account, the bank will charge you the amount plus the expense of fees.
-This is why it’s important to actually have the money on the account before the due date, which leads us to another question:
+Because no clearing is required as the bank guarantees the money, you must pay attention to the date on the check.
+For example, if you write tomorrow’s date on the check and spend the money on that account by tomorrow, the bank will charge you the amount plus the fees expense.
+This is why it’s important to have the money in the account before the due date, which leads us to another question:

 The process goes like this:

-- You fill the check and pay for the services/products
+- You fill out the check and pay for the services/products.

-- The retailed gets the money from the bank
+- The retailer gets the money from the bank.

-Knowingly writing a check with no money on your account is also called check kiting.
+Knowingly writing a check to yourself with insufficient funds is called check kiting.
 And it is illegal.
 It’s a fraudulent action that allows people to misuse the system and get access to otherwise non-existing funds.
-So instead of using a check as a negotiable tool, they are being used as a way to get unauthorized credit.
+So instead of using a check as a negotiable tool, they are being used to get unauthorized credit.
 So when they pay with a check, the only authorization the system needs at that moment is the existence of the account written on the check.

 If you need info regarding online check issuing and online payment, be sure to visit checkissuing.com.
 It’s a great way to write a check online or get a check mailed to your very doorstep.